Marion, Alabama: Civil Rights era

 A number of significant events occurred in Marion relating to the Civil Rights Movement.
 In 1958 Jimmy Wilson, a black man, was sentenced to death by a jury in Marion for stealing $1.95 from Estelle Barker.
 Wilson's case became an international cause célèbre, covered in newspapers worldwide and inspiring over 1000 letters per day to the office of governor Jim Folsom.
 Finally, after the Alabama Supreme Court upheld Wilson's conviction, at the urging of the Congress of Racial Equality, Secretary of State John Foster Dulles wrote to Folsom explaining the damage that the case was doing to the international reputation of the United States and Folsom quickly granted Wilson clemency.

 In 1964, Marion was a center of civil rights protests in Alabama.
 During a Southern Christian Leadership Conference march on the evening of February 18, 1965, during the height of the Selma Voting Rights Movement, Marion resident Jimmie Lee Jackson was shot and killed by Alabama State Trooper James Bonard Fowler.
-These events were depicted in the movie Selma, released in 2014.
+These events were depicted in the 2014 film Selma.
 Jackson died on February 26 of an infection stemming from his wounds at nearby Good Samaritan Hospital in Selma.
 Martin Luther King Jr. preached a sermon at Jackson's funeral on March 3, and Jackson's death is recognized as the catalyst for James Bevel to call and organize the first Selma to Montgomery March on March 7.
 It was not until 2007 that Fowler was indicted for murder for his role in Jackson's death.
 In 2010, Fowler pleaded guilty to a lesser charge of manslaughter.

 In 2018, the US Department of the Interior granted Beyond 50 Years – a community non-profit group in Marion – a $500,000.00 grant to convert the historic Perry County Jailhouse into a voting rights museum.
 The historic jailhouse was the location of Reverend James Orange's incarceration, which sparked the 1965 march that resulted in the death of Jimmie Lee Jackson.
 The jail is currently under renovation for the conversion into a museum, however a grand opening date has not yet been announced.